CortexIntelligentAutomation/docs/content/en/docs/2024.1/getting-started/on-premise/add-innovation-to-72/single-server-without-ha/install-web-application-server.md

 1. Expand the Server Name Node.
 1. Expand the `Databases` Node.
 1. Right Click on `CortexWeb` and select `Delete`.
-1. In the `Delete Object` dialog box, select the checkbox to `Close Existing Connections` and click OK.
+1. In the `Delete Object` dialog box, select the checkbox to `Close Existing Connections` and click `OK`.

 ## Preserve installation files